mF2C/dataClay/demos/cimi/README.md

 - Registers the class model in dataClay

 `2_Build.sh`
-- Builds the producer/consumer applications
+- Builds the the main demo application

 `3_DataGenerator.sh`
 - Stores the basic data (objects) for the demo in dataClay.